Sanrax/flashcart-guides/docs/cart-guides/dsone.md

         Pico-Launcher is the game menu for the DS-Pico (an open source DS flashcart by the LNH team) and other supported carts.
 Combined with Pico-Loader, it can be used as a full kernel, and supports almost all retail DS games.
 It features a material-inspired user interface, and an extremely fast loader.

-    !!! warning "Cheats, Soft-Reset, and RTS"
+    !!! warning "Soft-Reset & RTS Not Supported"

-         Note that Pico-Launcher/Loader currently does not support using cheats, and soft-reset to the game menu is also unsupported.
-If these features are important to you, consider using YSMenu or EOS.
-RTS is only available on EvolutionOS.
+        Note that Pico-Launcher/Loader currently does not support soft-resetting to the game menu.
+If this is important to you, consider using EvolutionOS or YSMenu.

+        Real-Time-Save is only available on EvolutionOS, and is not supported by Pico-Launcher or YSMenu.

     1. Format the SD card you are using by following the [formatting tutorial.](../tutorials/formatting.md){target="_blank"}